smarras79/smarras79.github.io/_pages/openings.md

 Contact Dr. S. Marras by email: smarras@njit.edu

-## Funded Undergraduate projects:
+## Funded Undergraduate projects (for current NJIT undergraduate students only):
-1. If you have an interest for flow visualization, experience with computers and minimal programming, and are willing to commit 10 hours/week, contact me with a CV.
+1. If you are interested in flow visualization, experience with computers and minimal programming, and are willing to commit 10 hours/week, contact me with a CV.

 2. If you are interested in a coding related project, contact me with a CV and a link to your github/gitlab profile or equivalent portfolio.